-New Jersey adult-use cannabis sales will begin Thursday 4/21 at the seven Alternative Treatment Centers (ATCs) allowed by the NJ Cannabis Regulatory Commission (NJCRC) to do so.
+New Jersey adult-use cannabis sales will begin Thursday 4/21.
+Seven Alternative Treatment Centers (ATCs) are allowed by the NJ Cannabis Regulatory Commission (NJCRC) to do so.

-A list of locations that will open on April 21 will be posted on the NJRC’s website as soon as ATCs confirm the date on which they will begin operations.
+A list of locations that will open on April 21 will be posted on the NJRC’s website.

 Individuals 21 years and older will be able to purchase cannabis and cannabis products legally without a medical card.

 “This is an exciting time for New Jersey,” said NJCRC Executive Director Jeff Brown.
 “New Jerseyans voted overwhelmingly to have access to adult-use cannabis and it is now here.
 We have been intentional and deliberate to do everything in our power to set the market on good footing to start.”